Neck Block Shift

 Do not underestimate the pull of those strings, being exponentially more of an issue as the the string tension increases (heavier-gauge strings, longer scale lengths, more strings: 7-string, 12-string, etc).
 Though a shearing of the soundboard is so unlikely as to be (I won't say impossible, but I will say) improbable, the slightest forward movement of the neck block can still cause trouble.
 If even the smallest FORWARD movement of the neck block is permitted, the typical heeled neck will simply hinge at the edge of the upper bout and rotate DOWNWARD, deforming the soundboard, altering the neck geometry, raising the action, and necessitating a neck reset.
 Relying solely on conventional (traditional) means to reinforce the soundboard against that lateral movement (such as by adding a transverse brace) will not prevent the issue from occurring.
 I have witnessed this too many times.

-I remain convinced: It is not a fool's errand to work toward the balance of immobilizing the neck block while supporting the freedom of movement of the soundboard necessary to produce the most pleasing and enduring acoustic guitar ownership experience.
+I remain convinced that it is worth the effort to work toward the balance of immobilizing the neck block while supporting the freedom of movement of the soundboard necessary to produce the most pleasing and enduring acoustic guitar ownership experience.
 There are so many possibilities . . .

 Beyond Usual Plates

-I applaud any and every attempt to immobilize the frame of the acoustic guitar, particularly the upper bout and waist.
+I applaud any and every attempt to immobilize the frame of the acoustic guitar.
 The structure that supports the soundboard must be rigid.
 By eliminating the potential for movement of that structure, failure of that supporting structure due to the pull of the strings can be completely prevented.